Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 await gapi.client.compute.regionAutoscalers.update({ project: "project", region: "region",  });

 /*
+Deletes the specified regional BackendBucket resource.
+*/
+await gapi.client.compute.regionBackendBuckets.delete({ backendBucket: "backendBucket", project: "project", region: "region",  });

+/*
+Returns the specified regional BackendBucket resource.
+*/
+await gapi.client.compute.regionBackendBuckets.get({ backendBucket: "backendBucket", project: "project", region: "region",  });

+/*
+Gets the access control policy for a resource.
+May be empty if no such policy or resource exists.
+*/
+await gapi.client.compute.regionBackendBuckets.getIamPolicy({ project: "project", region: "region", resource: "resource",  });

+/*
+Creates a RegionBackendBucket in the specified project in the given scope using the parameters that are included in the request.
+*/
+await gapi.client.compute.regionBackendBuckets.insert({ project: "project", region: "region",  });

+/*
+Retrieves the list of BackendBucket resources available to the specified project in the given region.
+*/
+await gapi.client.compute.regionBackendBuckets.list({ project: "project", region: "region",  });

+/*
+Retrieves a list of all usable backend buckets in the specified project in the given region.
+*/
+await gapi.client.compute.regionBackendBuckets.listUsable({ project: "project", region: "region",  });

+/*
+Updates the specified  BackendBucket resource with the data included in the request.
+This method supportsPATCH semantics and uses theJSON merge patch format and processing rules.
+*/
+await gapi.client.compute.regionBackendBuckets.patch({ backendBucket: "backendBucket", project: "project", region: "region",  });

+/*
+Sets the access control policy on the specified resource.
+Replaces any existing policy.
+*/
+await gapi.client.compute.regionBackendBuckets.setIamPolicy({ project: "project", region: "region", resource: "resource",  });

+/*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.regionBackendBuckets.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

+/*
 Deletes the specified regional BackendService resource.
 */
 await gapi.client.compute.regionBackendServices.delete({ backendService: "backendService", project: "project", region: "region",  });